Cycle Canada Bicycle Tours

 Testimonials

-The BiQue Ride meet on the edge of Toronto on the Saturday night.
-Our first day riding is Sunday.
-We're close to the shores of Lake Ontario right from the start of the trip and then we ride on sections of Ontario's Waterfront Trail, which winds its way through historic towns and farm land as we roll past spectacular waterfront vistas.
+The BiQue Ride starts on the edge of Toronto.
+Riders are close to the shores of Lake Ontario from the start of the trip and ride on sections of Ontario's Waterfront Trail, which winds its way through historic towns and farm land rolling past spectacular waterfront vistas.
 Along the way we enjoy the local hospitality of small town Ontario, rich in history and friendly local charm.

 Cyclists travel along side roads and country lanes that avoid traffic congestion.
 Riders experience the rich local histories, gain insight into key environmental issues of the area and participate in Canada's bicultural way of life.

 Most of this first day is spent within greater Toronto.
-This is a water-front trip and we head right for the paths that go along the lake.
+This is a water-front trip and with paths that go along the lake.

-After leaving the greater Toronto area we are on country roads and some paved paths.
-You will see great views of Lake Ontario.
-During our next riding day we cross into Prince Edward County, once an island but now connected by a land bridge.
+After leaving the greater Toronto area cyclists are on country roads and some paved paths.
+There are great views of Lake Ontario.
+Crossing into Prince Edward County, once an island but now connected by a land bridge.
 This is quiet rural country, which means great cycling roads.
-We leave the county by ferry and follow the Loyalist Parkway into Kingston.
+A ferry takes cyclists back to the mainland to follow the Loyalist Parkway into Kingston.
 This is one of the oldest settled areas of this part of Canada

 Enjoy a day off in historic Kingston